canonical/launchpad-manual/docs/developer/explanation/database/live-patching.rst

 Table creation
 ~~~~~~~~~~~~~~

-Creating a table can sometimes be done hot, but not reliably, because foreign
-key relations need exclusive table locks to activate.
-Do it as a cold patch.
+Creating a table can sometimes be done hot, but not reliably.
+It should be done as a cold patch because foreign key relations need exclusive table locks to activate.

 .. warning::

    Don't attempt to create a table without the DBA available.
 There are still
    edge cases where we cannot do this live, such as a table with foreign key
-   constraints to a busy table, which requires locks on the busy table that
+   constraints to a busy table which requires locks on the busy table that
    will not be granted quickly enough.

 Table renaming